-This is why we urge the EC to pledge at least €715 million to the Global Fund's eighth replenishment.
+This is why we urge the EC to pledge €800 million to the Global Fund's eighth replenishment.
 This financial commitment will build upon the EU's legacy of global health leadership.
 It will not only save lives but also strengthen health systems, enhance global health security, and drive progress toward a healthier and more equitable world.

-February 2025
+May 2025